grnet/synnefo/README.md

 Compute, Network, Image, Volume and Storage services, similar to the ones offered by AWS.
-Synnefo manages multiple [Ganeti](http://code.google.com/p/ganeti)  clusters at the backend for handling of low-level VM operations and uses [Archipelago](http://www.synnefo.org/docs/archipelago/latest/)  to unify cloud storage.
+Synnefo manages multiple [Ganeti](http://code.google.com/p/ganeti)  clusters at the backend for handling low-level VM operations and uses [Archipelago](http://www.synnefo.org/docs/archipelago/latest/)  to unify cloud storage.
 To boost 3rd-party compatibility, Synnefo exposes the OpenStack APIs to users.